EMT vs. PVC Conduit: A Beginner’s Guide to Common Raceways

 Key Characteristics and Applications of EMT

-- Mechanical Protection: EMT’s steel construction offers excellent mechanical protection against impact, making it ideal for exposed work in commercial buildings, industrial settings, and residential garages or basements.
+- Mechanical Protection: EMT’s steel construction offers solid mechanical protection against impact, making it suitable for exposed work in commercial buildings and industrial settings.

-- Installation: EMT cannot be threaded; instead, sections are joined using compression or set-screw fittings.
-Installation requires proficiency in conduit bending to navigate corners and offsets.
+- Installation: Standard EMT is not threaded; sections are joined using appropriate fittings (compression or set-screw).
+Bending EMT to navigate corners and offsets is a fundamental skill for electricians.
 For electricians looking to improve this skill, learning how to bend EMT conduit is a valuable part of professional development.

 What is PVC Conduit?
 (Polyvinyl Chloride)